cmugpi/cmugpi.github.io/README.md

 ## Deploying

 We're hosting the site on the www.cs.cmu.edu domain.
-To get this to work, there's a Git remote hook that watches for incoming pushes to the `master` branch set up in our AFS space.
+To get this to work, there's a Git remote hook that watches for incoming pushes to the `develop` branch set up in our AFS space.
 It

 - watches for incoming pushes